 Launched in 2011 by Karl Lagerfeld, the Chanel Boy owes its name to Gabrielle Chanel's first love, Boy Capel.
 The Boy quickly won the hearts of 2.55 and Classic owners with its more androgynous, rock 'n' roll feel.
 In fact, the masculine edge of the Boy pays homage to Chanel herself, who was always pushing the boundaries of femininity and style.

-The Grand Shopping Tote (also known as the GST for short), is likely the roomiest style in Chanel's history.
-To the disappointment of many Chanel lovers, the GST was discontinued in 2015, which has only made it more coveted by true fashion girls.
+The Grand Shopping Tote (also known as the GST for short) is likely the roomiest style in Chanel's history.
+To the disappointment of many Chanel lovers, the GST was discontinued in 2015, which has only made it more coveted by true fashion people.

-With plenty of room for the many necessities women carry on a daily basis, the bag truly rose to the height of popularity in the early 2000s with reality stars like Paris Hilton toting the bag on their arm, as well as the entire Hills cast sporting their own.
+With plenty of room for the many necessities people carry on a daily basis, the bag truly rose to the height of popularity in the early 2000s with reality stars like Paris Hilton toting the bag on their arm as well as the entire Hills cast sporting their own.
 Today, it's a rare vintage find, making it an instant buy for anyone in the know.

 Furthermore, the long strap and slouchy but still structured shape make it extremely versatile for every man or woman.
 That's likely why classic style icon Meghan Markle has been seen many a time with the Gabrielle slung over a shoulder while sporting her typical men's shirt and jeans.